-Born in Edmonton Alberta, Vancouver based artist Jessamyn Box uses acrylic paint, marker, crayon, charcoal and ink to create large, abstract works of art that are grounded in colour and explore the relationship and territory between objects and form.
+Born in Edmonton Alberta, Calgary based artist Jessamyn Box uses acrylic paint, marker, crayon, charcoal, ink and spray paint to create large, abstract works of art that are grounded in colour and explore the relationship and territory between objects and form.
 Her work is a multifarious, dynamic fairy tale that forces the journey’s plot and resolution into the eye of the viewer.

-Box began her artistic journey as a student of the Waldorf school in Edmonton.
-Here at a very young age art was paramount to education, and no one told her to ‘draw inside’ the lines.
-After Waldorf, Box turned to drumming as her creative outlet but found she was still craving colour and needing to get her hands dirty.
-Moving to Vancouver and participating in painting workshops at Emily Carr University of Art and Design was the tipping point, helping to solidify the decision to make painting and mark making a reality.
-Now years later, after much joyful paint splashing and style discovery, Box creates large, abstract works of art exhibiting with galleries in Vancouver, BC, Portland, OR, Brooklyn, NY, and Ventura, CA. As well as a smattering of online exhibitions.
-As a result, Box now has artwork in personal collections around Canada and the United States, including work displayed with the Vancouver General Hospital (VGH) and University of British Columbia (UBC) Hospital Foundation.
+As a primarily self-taught painter, Box began her artistic journey at a young age with drumming and drama as her creative outlets.
+After studying Theatre Arts in college, Box found she was desperately craving colour and wanting to get her hands dirty, so she began experimenting with paint whenever possible.
+Artistic endeavors took second stage over the next few years as Box was focused on family life and rearing two fantastic kids.
+In 2010 Box and her family relocated to Vancouver, and with the painting bug now deeply rooted, she participated in several abstract painting workshops at Emily Carr University of Art and Design.
+This was the catalyst that solidified the decision to make painting and mark making a full-time reality.
+Flashforward eleven years and Box, (after much paint splashing and exploration of personal expression), is back in Alberta, and happily creates large, abstract works of art exhibiting with galleries in Vancouver BC, Portland OR, Brooklyn NY, and Ventura CA. as well as a smattering of online exhibitions.
+Box now has artwork in personal and corporate collections around Canada and the United States, including work displayed with the Vancouver General Hospital (VGH) and University of British Columbia (UBC) Hospital Foundation.